vanja-eth/ethcommons/README.md

 We welcome contributions and suggestions from the community!
 Whether it's code improvement, documentation, or spreading the word, your input is valuable.

+The website v0.01, was created by me, Vanja, who is not a coder.
+So please judge the book by its cover, not its content ;)

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE) file for details.